gopika-box/QuizApp/README.md

 And you get your score at the end.

 ## 🚀 Live Demo
-Check out the live application here: [Note App Live](https://gopika-box.github.io/QuizApp/)
+Check out the live application here: [Quiz App Live](https://gopika-box.github.io/QuizApp/)

 ![alt text](ss.png)